 Celebrate National CBD Day today by learning how to incorporate this ubiquitous product into your wellness routine.
-Several national drug store and supermarket chains stock it, and it’s in everything from lattes to lip balm.
+Several national drug stores and supermarket chains stock it, and it’s in everything from hemp tea, lattes to lip balm.
 Lower Manhattan has over 35 CBD stores to choose from, with more on the way.
 In Oregon, Elixinol is working at the highest level to bring quality CBD to the market, and to help their customers understand what they are buying and how to use it effectively.
 The company’s vice president of marketing communications, Chris Husong, sat down with us to discuss how to make CBD a part of your life.

 Downtown: Is there a difference between CBD derived from hemp versus cannabis?

 Chris Husong: Biologically, there is no difference.
-It’s like asking if vitamin C is different from a lemon or a lime.
+It’s like asking if vitamin C is different from a lemon or lime.
 CBD is a molecule.
 The difference is that CBD derived from hemp is legal and, with the passage of the new Farm Bill, can be purchased nationwide.
 At Elixinol, we use a cannabis plant that is .3 or less of THC, which legally defines it as hemp.
-If it has more THC, it’s legally marijuana.
+If it has more THC, it’s legal marijuana.
 As far as effectiveness, whether it’s from hemp or from marijuana, it should be “full-spectrum,” meaning that it has all parts of the plant, the waxes, the terpenes, and the CBD.
 If you are buying isolate, then the product will not be as effective.